-10 deadliest snakes in the world: meet the world's most venomous snakes and their lethal bite
+10 deadliest snakes in the world: Meet the world's most venomous snakes and their lethal bite

 Snake bites constitute a major cause of animal-related deaths, with the WHO describing it as a “a neglected public health issue”.
 Here is our list of the deadliest snakes with bites that can kill...

-Published: June 5, 2023 at 6:19 am
+Published: June 12, 2024 at 9:22 am

-Did you know snake bites are responsible for as many as 138,000 human fatalities each year?
-This is pretty high up on the list of deadly animals, with only humans and those that spread diseases (such as mosquitos) killing more.
+This makes snakes pretty high up on the list of deadly animals, with only humans and those that spread diseases (such as mosquitos, the world's deadliest insect) killing more.

 How many snakes are venomous?